edison12a/SCROLL/README.md

     (recorded input/output as examples in docs,
     recorded input/output to generate unit tests,
     automatically adds type hints to docs by checking type(input))

+## Hoe does this run?
+This tool should generate all this by monitoring you running a functional test.

 # Goal?